-The MHRA also closely monitors reports of anaphylaxis or anaphylactoid reactions with the AstraZeneca vaccine, and has received 540 UK spontaneous adverse reactions associated with anaphylaxis or anaphylactoid reactions reported and is very rare.
-An update to the product information has been made to reflect the fact that cases of anaphylaxis have been reported for the AstraZeneca vaccine.
+The MHRA also closely monitors reports of anaphylaxis or anaphylactoid reactions with the COVID-19 Vaccine AstraZeneca, and has received 590 UK spontaneous adverse reactions associated with anaphylaxis or anaphylactoid reactions reported and is very rare.
+An update to the product information has been made to reflect the fact that cases of anaphylaxis have been reported for the COVID-19 Vaccine AstraZeneca.